Cynth3tik/awesome/README.md

 *   [kpalang/mirth-plugin-guide](https://github.com/kpalang/mirth-plugin-guide) - A plugin guide for NextGen Connect

+*   [keon/awesome-nlp](https://github.com/keon/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP)

+*   [veeral-patel/how-to-secure-anything](https://github.com/veeral-patel/how-to-secure-anything) - How to systematically secure anything: a repository about security engineering

+*   [AlexChesser/recruiter-autoresponse](https://github.com/AlexChesser/recruiter-autoresponse) - Based on the Medium Article entitled - "Career Advice Nobody Gave Me: Never ignore a recruiter" this repo has a copyable script which you can use to auto-respond to recruiters.

+*   [lirantal/awesome-nodejs-security](https://github.com/lirantal/awesome-nodejs-security) - Awesome Node.js Security resources

+*   [a8m/golang-cheat-sheet](https://github.com/a8m/golang-cheat-sheet) - An overview of Go syntax and features.

+*   [Medium/medium-api-docs](https://github.com/Medium/medium-api-docs) - Documentation for Medium's OAuth2 API

+*   [HackerNews/API](https://github.com/HackerNews/API) - Documentation and Samples for the Official HN API

 ## TypeScript

 *   [lukevella/rallly](https://github.com/lukevella/rallly) - Rallly is an open-source scheduling and collaboration tool designed to make organizing events and meetings easier.